Last Updated: October 24, 2023

 The community land trust could become a cluster housing development, combining the housing element we are discussing here with elements of a conservation-oriented land trust.

 In the past the Institute for Community Economics was enormously helpful in assisting in project financing.
 Today that work continues at the National Housing Trust.
+(This organization is local to Montgomery County, Maryland, but also lends nationally.)
 Despite these advances it is imperative that the land trust have either a good chunk of land or nice pile of cash to start up.

 Like all nonprofits, the community land trust may undertake some projects that raise a considerable amount of money, which in turn is invested back into the qualifying nonprofit purpose.
 For example, some community land trusts have taken to flipping houses within or adjacent to their own boundaries.